Global Pathways: Implementing quality

 to make a difference

-Global Pathways is a biannual conference that seeks to connect Chile with the world around key issues for the country’s development.
-It is a space for academic discussion and exchange of ideas, bringing together both international and national experts.
+Global Pathways is a biennial conference designed to connect Chile with the world around key issues shaping the country’s development.
+It provides a space for academic discussion and the exchange of ideas, bringing together both national and international experts.

-In 2024 it was held under the name of Searching for meeting points, with the aim of providing a space for dialogue on Chile’s development, bringing together members of the national and international academic community, representatives of civil society and public sector officials.
+In 2024, the conference was held under the theme “Finding Common Ground” to foster dialogue on Chile’s development and convene members of the national and international academic community, civil society representatives, and public sector leaders.

-The focus was on educational programs and child development, since, unlike other social sectors such as health, this area presents significant gaps in the systematic use of evidence for both the design and implementation of social initiatives.
+The discussion centered on education and child development, recognizing that, compared to sectors such as health, this area still faces significant gaps in the systematic use of evidence for both program design and implementation.

 Speakers

-Through various initiatives, the Foundation seeks to share its knowledge and experience in the design, evaluation, and implementation of social programs with other organizations.
+Through a range of initiatives, the Foundation seeks to share its knowledge and experience with other organizations in the design, evaluation, and implementation of social programs.

-As an organization, we have had several processes, some successful and others that have failed, so we believe that the lessons learned from each of them can be a contribution to organizations that are implementing social programsMacarena Cea, general manager of the Luksic Foundation.
+As an organization, we have gone through many processes — some successful and others that have fallen short.
+We believe that the lessons learned from each of them can contribute to organizations implementing social programsMacarena Cea, General Manager, Fundación Luksic

 We invite you to use it!